As a school we are strongly committed to safeguarding

-We work closely with other agencies eg the Police, Social Care, the Health Service etc. to ensure that children in danger are identified and kept safe.
+We work closely with other agencies such as the Police, Social Care and the Health Service to ensure that children in danger are identified and kept safe.

-If you have any concerns that a child is in danger, you should report it to Social Care Emergency Duty team 0116 305 005 or the Police.
+If you have any concerns that a child is in danger, you should report it to the Social Care Emergency Duty team Tel: 0116 305 005 or the Police.

 It is important for parents to be aware that:

 Staff and volunteers in the school have a duty to report concerns about a child, whether this means the child may be in need of additional support or help of some kind or whether it is thought that a child may have been abused or be at risk of abuse.

 There are four categories of abuse: physical, sexual, emotional, neglect.